-STRANMILLIS UNIVERSITY COLLEGE Shaping education since 1922
+STRANMILLIS UNIVERSITY COLLEGE

 ADMISSION REQUIREMENTS

 Applicants will normally hold a relevant 2:2 Honours degree or above in a related discipline, and preferably a professional teaching qualification (with the exception of MA Early Childhood Studies).
 Those who do not meet the requirements above may be considered on an individual basis, where there is evidence of relevant experience.

 PROGRAMME STRUCTURE

 A full Master's programme consists of 180 CAT points, usually 4 x 30 CAT point taught modules plus a dissertation or research study (MTeach) worth 60 CAT points - with students normally taking two 30 CAT modules in each of 2 academic years followed by dissertation / research study in the 3rd year.

-ENTITM-LEVEL QUALIFICATION
+ENTLEVEL QUALIFICATION

 An M-Level qualification is awarded to students who have completed 180 points at M-level.
 An M-Level Qualification may be awarded with distinction on the recommendation of the Board of Examiners.

 PRIOR ACCREDITATION

 Stranmillis University College recognises and supports existing professional development activities whether these are part of induction, early professional development, threshold assessments or programmes of staff development and performance management.
-All students who have successfully completed a PGCE at Master's level will be eligible to apply for 30 CAT M-level credit towards a Master's.
-Applicants may also seek accreditation for completed school-based professional development activities.
-Application for credit transfer and exemption must be made upon enrolment
+All students who have successfully completed a PGCE at Master's level (within the last 10 years) will be eligible to apply for 30 CAT M-level credit towards a Master's.

 MODE OF STUDY?

 Teaching and learning is delivered online via live classes and virtual learning activities.
-Students must have access to suitable technology to take part fully in the sessions
+Students must have access to suitable technology to take part fully in the sessions ASSESSMENT There are no written examinations.

-ASSESSMENT

-There are no written examinations.
 Modules are assessed by coursework.

-CONTACT

-TAYT

-Ruth Harron, Teachers in UAE

-T: +44 7712 548 131 E: ruthharron@teachersinuae.com
+CONTACT Stranmillis University College Louise O'Sullivan, Stranmillis University College: T:+44 02890 384 327 E: masters@stran.ac.uk TAYT Programme Ruth Harron , Teachers in UAE T: +44 7712 548 131 E: ruthharron@teachersinuae.com

-Stranmillis University College: